mobilityhouse/ocpp/README.rst

 Central system
 ~~~~~~~~~~~~~~

-The code snippet below creates a simple central system which is able to handle BootNotification
+The code snippet below creates a simple OCPP 2.0 central system which is able
-calls.
-You can find a detailed explaination of the code in the `Central System documentation_`.
+to handle BootNotification calls.
+You can find a detailed explanation of the
+code in the `Central System documentation_`.

 .. code-block:: python